traitecoevo/mortality_bci/docker/README.md

 ## Building notes

 Building the docker image takes a lot of memory, thanks to `rstan`; allow at least 3GB for compilation to succeed.
-Under `boot2docker` that can be done by editing the machine setttings in the VirtualBox manager (Cmd-S and adjust the slider under System) or by running
+Under `boot2docker` that can be done by editing the machine settings in the VirtualBox manager (Cmd-S and adjust the slider under System) or by running

 ```
 VBoxManage modifyvm boot2docker-vm --memory 3000